 So, given translating word problems from English into Math is generally such a tricky, hazardous task; the fact that short, percentage word problems very often can be correctly translated into math equations using transliteration is, in my opinion, a piece of very good news.
+So let’s check out in this post how to solve percentage word problems.

 Here is how to do it: